Openigloo home

 What to check before for top rated, rent-stabilized apartments in Flatiron, Manhattan

-• Top rated buildings on Openigloo are based on building review scores, so the filter helps you focus on higher-rated properties.
+• Top rated buildings on Openigloo are based on building review scores, so check the review sample and recent tenant comments.

 Rent-stabilized apartments for rent in top rated buildings in other NYC boroughs